Updated: May 22, 2018

 So I thought we’d look at the “pros and cons” of DIY and Bunnings shade sails.

 Bunnings tend to stock a very small range of square and triangle DIY Shade Sails.
-They are typically 5 metres x 5 metres and are typically the Coolaroo, Sunhaven and Lotus Collection brands, come in a small range of fabrics and colours and are really only suitable for domestic installations.
+They are around 5 metres x 5 metres in size and are typically the Coolaroo, Sunhaven and Lotus Collection brands, coming in a small range of fabrics and colours and really only suitable for domestic installations.